-A new method of power failure protection is available on all 7.0 supported systems.
-Instead of battery backup units, they will have one or more PowerTrust UPS (Uninterruptible Power Supply) devices.
+A new method of power failure protection was implemented as of MPE/iX Release 5.0.
+Instead of battery backup units, they have one or more PowerTrust UPS (Uninterruptible Power Supply) devices.

 Like the battery backup method of power failure, the UPS devices protect the HP e3000 system against the loss of work in progress in cases of utility AC power failures of up to fifteen minutes in duration.
 Furthermore, they have been designed to appear similar to the battery backup method which minimizes their effect on system operation and management procedures.